Skip to Content

 Factors to be considered in reevaluation are things like the character of the parent in question, whether they have a job, a house, etc.

-If you want to ensure that you are seeing your child as much as you are entitled to, or if you want to prevent your child from being exposed to your ex-spouse for longer than is necessary, then you can seek help from a New York child visitation lawyer at Eiges & Orgel, PLLC.
+If you want to ensure that you are seeing your child as much as you are entitled to, or if you want to prevent your child from being exposed to your ex-spouse for longer than is necessary, then you can seek help from a New York child visitation attorney at Eiges & Orgel, PLLC.

-Working Through a Visitation Dispute
+Working Through a Visitation Dispute with a Visitation Attorney

 In many cases, the most contested area of any given divorce is the visitation schedule.
-In many divorces, it is the only source of control or power that can be wielded and, therefore, results in emotionally-trying and complex legal issues.
+In many divorces, it is the only source of control or power that can be wielded and, therefore, results in emotionally trying and complex legal issues.

 When creating a visitation arrangement, there are several different areas of the law that must be considered: